 7. Time Spent

 “Time spent” is an ad performance metric that tells you a lot about viewer engagement rate.
-It’s similar to video completion rate, but it doesn’t require the user to actually complete the video to count toward the time-spent percentage.
+It’s similar to Video Completion Rate (VCR), but it doesn’t require the user to actually complete the video to count toward the time-spent percentage.

 This metric answers one simple question: How much time did people actually spend viewing the ad?
 The more time spent viewing your ad, the more engagement your ad generated.